 Coed I: July 15-19

 Coed II: August 12-16

 GIRLS, BOYS, COED I & II HOURS

 *Full day camp prices will increase $10 on April 15.Show Less See More Camp Details

-Lunch is provided daily for full day campers.
+Lunch is provided daily for full day campers attending the July sessions but is not provided for full day campers attending the August sessions.
 Half day campers will depart prior to lunch.

 ASA and Nike Basketball Camps are geared for all ages and abilities.
 Campers are expected to work hard, be receptive to coaching, exhibit discipline, have a strong work ethic, and be serious about basketball.
 As a staff we pride ourselves in being a teaching camp first with scrimmages and contests will take place throughout the week.
 Upon arrival, all participants are evaluated by the staff so that their own instructional needs can be addressed throughout the week.
 In addition, campers will be evaluated and then split up into smaller groups according to age and ability.
 A closing ceremony will take place on the last day prior to check-out for full day campers.
 Parents are invited to attend the closing ceremony!